+Non-Executive Director

-Non-Executive Director B.ApChem FAICD Malcolm Randall holds a E
+B.ApChem FAICD

 Malcolm Randall holds a Bachelor of Applied Chemistry degree and is a Fellow of the Australian Institute of Company Directors.
 He has more than 45 years' of extensive experience in corporate, management and marketing in the resources sector, including more than 25 years with the Rio Tinto group of companies.
 His experience has covered a diverse range of commodities including potash (brine), iron ore, base metals, uranium, mineral sands and coal.